varton86/SwiftUICombineGraphQLApollo/README.md

 $ npm install
 $ node index.js

-The server will be started at http: // localhost: 4000 /
+The server will be started at http://localhost:4000